Atharva1479/Crick-Live-Score-App/README.md

 # CrickScore

-CrickScore is a web application that provides real-time live cricket scores, match history, and a point table for the ICC Cricket World Cup 2023.
+CrickScore is a web application that provides real-time live cricket scores, match history, and a point table for the IPL 2014.
 Stay updated with the latest cricketing action!

 ## Features

 - Real-time live cricket scores
 - Comprehensive match history
-- ICC Cricket World Cup 2023 point table
+- IPL 2024 point table
 - Responsive and modern user interface

 ## Technologies Used